rchampeimont/transition-stories/A_Trans_Woman_Debunks_Anti-Trans_Rhetoric.md

 ## Are Kids Getting Irreversible Medical Procedures?

-People often worry about cis kids who mistakenly think they’re trans and supposedly "damage" their bodies permanently—especially by becoming sterile.
+People often worry about cis kids who mistakenly think they’re trans and supposedly "damage" their bodies permanently — especially by becoming sterile.
 But let’s take a step back and look at what transitioning for kids actually looks like in reality:

 1. **Social transition** is the first step.
 This includes changing pronouns, using a different name, and dressing differently.
 Nothing irreversible here.
 1. **The first medical step is puberty blockers**.
 These delay natural puberty but don’t cause any permanent changes.
 If a child stops taking them, they simply go through their natural puberty as if they had never taken blockers [7,8].
 1. **The next step is HRT (Hormone Replacement Therapy)**.
 This means going through the puberty that matches a child’s gender identity instead of the one dictated by their birth sex.
-This does cause irreversible changes—just like any puberty does.
+This does cause irreversible changes — just like any puberty does.
 1. **Bottom surgery (genital surgery) is never performed on minors in Canada** [8].
 The kind of surgery typically performed sometimes on minors is mastectomy (also called “top surgery”) for trans boys (note that blockers and HRT taken early enough avoid the need for it).

-Also, keep in mind that even trans adults don’t necessarily undergo bottom surgery—in fact, most trans people haven’t had any surgery at all [10].
+Also, keep in mind that even trans adults don’t necessarily undergo bottom surgery — in fact, most trans people haven’t had any surgery at all [10].

 ## Why Not Just Avoid All Medical Procedures in Kids?

 Because for actual trans kids, avoiding "natural" puberty is a huge deal.

-This debate suffers from the same bias as vaccination debates—people fixate on rare potential side effects while completely ignoring the well-documented, life-changing benefits.
+This debate suffers from the same bias as vaccination debates — people fixate on rare potential side effects while completely ignoring the well-documented, life-changing benefits.

-For trans people, puberty isn’t just a phase—it can cause permanent, unwanted changes that are difficult (or impossible) to reverse [7].
+For trans people, puberty isn’t just a phase — it can cause permanent, unwanted changes that are difficult (or impossible) to reverse [7].
 For instance, in the case of trans girls (which I know from first-hand experience):
 * **Your voice will break** and take on a masculine tone.
 If you want a feminine voice later, you’ll need to train it like a voice actor, which takes effort and time.
 * **You’ll grow facial hair**, which means dozens of painful laser or electrolysis sessions to remove it.
-* **Your breasts won’t develop fully** even with HRT later—early puberty blockers allow breast growth that looks more natural.
+* **Your breasts won’t develop fully** even with HRT later — early puberty blockers allow breast growth that looks more natural.

 Overall, access to puberty blockers and HRT for trans kids has a significant positive impact on their mental health, reducing the risk of depression by 60% and the likelihood of suicidal thoughts or attempts by 70% [9].